johnnyb1111/Card-Counter/README.md

     * True count >= 6 and < 8 = Bet 4x
     * True count >= 8 = Bet 5x

 _For fun and entertainment only.
-Do not use where illegal._
+Do not use where illegal or frowned upon._